ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 To address this issue, an ALTO server MUST assign a unique identifier to each part of the `multipart/related` response message.
-This identifier, referred to as a Part Resource ID (See {{mpri}} for details), MUST be present in the part message's `Resource-Id` header.
+This identifier, referred to as a Part Resource ID (See {{part-rid-spec}} for details), MUST be present in the part message's `Resource-Id` header.
 The MIME part header MUST also contain the `Content-Type` header, whose value is the media type of the part (e.g., `application/alto-costmap+json`, `application/alto-endpointcost+json`, or `application/alto-propmap+json`).